 Gallo Pinto

-They say “There is nothing more Tico (the term for local Costa Rican) than Gallo Pinto“, and it’s true.
-Most days begin with a plate of Gallo Pinto, a dish that consists of Costa Rican rice and beans sautéed with garlic, onions, and cilantro, often served with 1-2 fried or scrambled eggs and a sausage on the side.
+They say, “There is nothing more Tico (the term for local Costa Rican) than Gallo Pinto, “and it’s true.
+Most days begin with a plate of Gallo Pinto, the national dish, consisting of Costa Rican rice and beans sautéed with garlic, onions, and cilantro, often served with 1-2 fried or scrambled eggs and a sausage on the side.

 Casado

-At dinner time, locals savour another popular Costa Rican food, a traditional dish called Casado.
-Casado is a perfect combination of rice, beans, fried plantains (a type of not sweet banana), cabbage and tomato salad, and a piece of fish/meat.
+At dinner time, locals savor another popular food, a traditional Costa Rican dish called Casado.
+Casado is a perfect combination of rice, beans, fried plantains (a type of not-sweet banana), cabbage and tomato salad, and a piece of fish/meat.
 You’ll find a simple version of Casado in every local restaurant (known as a Costa Rican “Soda”) and maybe a slightly different interpretation at the restaurants catering to tourists.

-When preparing Casado, locals always cook more rice and beans than they need for the meal and use leftovers to whip up a perfect Gallo Pinto the next morning.
-Yes to delicious leftovers as a Costa Rican breakfast!
+When preparing Casado, Costa Ricans always cook more rice and beans than they need for the meal and use leftovers to whip up a perfect Gallo Pinto the next morning.
+Yes, to delicious leftovers as a Costa Rican breakfast!

 Ceviche

-When ready to be consumed, tamales are opened, seasoned with Lizano salsa and eaten with a fork or by hand.
-This typical Costa Rican food is particularly popular over the festive season, so look out for tamales when traveling to Costa Rica around Christmas time.
-There may be better times to visit Costa Rica but Tamales make the holiday-time worth it!
+When ready to be consumed, tamales are opened, seasoned with Lizano salsa, and eaten with a fork or by hand.
+This delicious Costa Rican food is particularly popular over the festive season, so look out for tamales when traveling to Costa Rica around Christmas time.
+There may be better times to visit Costa Rica, but Tamales make the holiday time worth it!

 Chicharrónes